The Demand Driven Adventure Continues

 “Okay class let’s resume, shall we?” the instructor was ready again.
 “Now that you’ve learned about the Decoupled Explosion, it’s time to introduce the related concept of Decoupled Lead Time.”

 Julie, Matt and Margaret grinned with anticipation.
-Time to continue their Demand Driven Journey.
+Time to continue their journey to Become Demand Driven.